top of page

 Where is it?

-We have secured a new retreat center!
-Walker Ranch is a beautiful, serene property 2 miles outside downtown Nevada City, California.
+Walker Ranch, aka Moss Village, is a beautiful, serene property 2 miles outside downtown Nevada City, California.
 There is a main house with a kitchen and rooms, some external units, and a classroom space named the Octobarn.
 You can guess what shape it is.
-See the Lodging section below for those details.
+There are beds in rooms and camping available.

 Peaceful and fun Nevada City is in the foothills of the Tahoe National Forest.
 It is about 1 hour NE of Sacramento, and about 2.5 hours from San Francisco and the East Bay Area.